Ramadan Lantern Streamers

 - Hang using fishing line.

 TIP: The chain rings prevent the lanterns from revolving too much so only one side of the lanterns is on display.
 However, if you plan on hanging your lanterns where both, front and back, are on display, sandwich two lanterns together using double sided tape.
-Each of the two lanterns should have their own cellophane backing so any discrepencies between the cutting of one lantern to the other doesn’t show.
+Each of the two lanterns should have their own cellophane backing so any discrepancies between the cutting of one lantern to the other doesn’t show.